-Nonfiction books on the presidents are about what you’d expect –fine but nothing terribly compelling.
+Nonfiction books on the presidents are about what you’d expect –fine, but nothing terribly compelling.
 However, if you’re looking, reliable nonfiction publishers and series about the presidents include: DK, National Geographic, and Who Was…?

 As far as picture books with both anecdotal stories and information, here are some titles to get you started.
-I’ll continue to add to this list as I discover more good books.
+I’ll continue to add to this list as I discover more good books for President’s Day.

 Also, I just read a true story about George Washington’s slave who escaped from him.
 This book, Never Caught, reminded me of an important truth: People are flawed.
 George Washington included.
 It’s best to be cautious in unadulterated hero worship for anyone, even presidents.